rimlaban7/azure-deploy-security-setup/README.md

-# Deploy to Azure Demo
+# Deploy to Azure Guide
 Step-by-step guide showing how to use GitHub Actions to deploy infrastructure to Azure; deploy Docker image to deployed infrastructure; tear down infrastrucutre.
 This also covers using two environments: STAGE and PROD.

+# Configure permissions and GitHub secrets

 ### 1: Configure `GITHUB_TOKEN` permissions